WHEN AND HOW TO APPLY FOR ACCELERATED REHABILITATIVE DISPOSITION (ARD)

 The applicant and applicant’s counsel will receive either a recommendation for acceptance or a rejection, by mail, within approximately 4-6 weeks after the scheduled arraignment date.

 A recommended applicant will receive notice of required conditions and scheduling of a placement hearing before the Court.
-If rejected, the matter will be scheduled for a pretrial conference.
+If rejected, the matter will may be scheduled for a pretrial conference, plea or listed for trial.

 Should a defendant fail to timely complete ARD conditions after placement, the defendant will be removed from the program and the case will be prosecuted.